Vyral/will-cook/_posts/2021-06-10-dont-be-concerned-about-a-housing-bubble.md

 Are we in a housing bubble?
 Is the market going to crash?

 This seems to be something I’m getting asked about a lot these days.
-While I don’t have a crystal ball and can’t definitively answer these questions, I can point to some information I can share with you that would indicate we’re not in a housing bubble.&nbsp;
+While I don’t have a crystal ball and can’t definitively answer these questions, I can share some information that would indicate we’re not in a housing bubble.&nbsp;

 The first key to remember is that **the last market crash from 2005 to 2008 was built on predatory lending.** Lending standards were very loose back then.
 However, with the passing of the Dodd-Frank Act and the new regulations formed by the Department of Housing and Urban Development, it’s much more difficult to get a loan.
 Lenders nowadays check your down payment, debt-to-income ratio, and have very strict standards for giving loans.&nbsp;